wso2/docs-open-banking/en/docs/develop/consent-core-service.md

 This method lets you retrieve a consent with or without its attributes by performing the following:

-- Retrieve the consent for status validation
+- Retrieves the consent for status validation
 - Optionally retrieves consent attributes according to the value of the withConsentAttributes flag
-- Check whether the retrieved consent involves a file
+- Checks whether the retrieved consent involves a file

 ``` java
 ConsentResource getConsent(String consentID, boolean withConsentAttributes) throws ConsentManagementException;